aragon/aragon.js/docs/APP.md

 **Returns**

 (`Object`): An external smart contract handle.
-Calling any function on this object will send a call to the smart contract and return an [RxJS observable](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html) that emits the value of the call.
+This object provides functions to subscribe to events, send calls to the smart contract, and to send transaction intents via the wrappers `transactions` observable.

 **Example**